aniruddhgutta/dots/README.md

 ./extras/install.sh             # run the install script
 ```

-*Note - for dinit user services and automatic gtk theme application, please run the [post-install](./extras/post-install.sh) script after a reboot and starting dwl*

-## Information on startw

-[startw](./.local/bin/startw) is a script to start dwl from a tty with dbus and some necessary autostart programs (like kanshi for monitors and swww-daemon for wallpapers)
-- since kanshi is used for monitor configuration, please modify the [kanshi configs](./.config/kanshi/) with your monitor names and settings before starting dwl (very simple to edit, don't delete any files since they are used in startw unless you want to modify startw too)
-- if you're using systemd, remove dbus-update-activation-environment (refer to the dwl wiki for systemctl replacement) and don't use dbus-run-session, instead directly start dwl with ```minibar | dwl -s ...``` (edit startw)
-- startw also recompiles dwl when you change your wallpaper or colorscheme through pywal, so it's convenient to have sudo access without being asked for a password first

-*Note - dwl has to be recompiled after selecting any cursor theme/size (but works out of the box by install script)*

 ## Install script details

-the install script is tuned for my ideal setup, but is written in a very simple and easy to understand manner. please do modify it to your needs and remove any unessescary actions. i've listed what the install script does below:
+the install script is written in a very simple and easy to understand manner. please do modify it to suite your needs and remove any unessescary actions. i've listed what the install script does below:

 ### System configs
 - rewrites doas conf